richpeaua/gos3av/README.md

 # gos3av
-Golang implementation of my s3av python S3 antirvirus project
+Golang implementation of my s3av python S3 antirvirus project.
+It is also uses TDD